Director of Government & Community Relations

 On the other hand, a surprising 67 percent of those who enrolled in retraining programs, most of them at Carl Sandburg College (CSC), say the job they have now fits them better as people than did their work at Maytag.
 And some people are now earning much more than they earned before.

-The study as a whole was led by Webb, with the additional support and cooperation of Knox College and professors Richard Stout, of economics; Diana Beck, of education; Mike Godsil, of photography; and of Suzanne Michaels, a sociologist at the City University of New York; Dave Bevard, the former president Maytag's International Association of Machinists and Aerospace Workers (IAMAW) union; and a team of Knox students and Journalism Program Fellows.
+The study as a whole was led by Webb, with the additional support and cooperation of Knox College and professors Richard Stout, of economics; Diana Beck, of education; Mike Godsil, of art; and of Suzanne Michaels, a sociologist at the City University of New York; Dave Bevard, the former president Maytag's International Association of Machinists and Aerospace Workers (IAMAW) union; and a team of Knox students and Journalism Program Fellows.
 The study was unique in that it also included a group of former Maytag workers themselves in designing the survey.

 Of the 452 survey forms mailed out, 133 were returned, which researchers consider a good 31 percent response rate.
 Recipients of the survey were randomly chosen but they were representative of the exact proportions of the total 902 workers who were men and women, who retrained and who didn't, and those who had lived in specific wards in Galesburg and the surrounding area.
 The study is also one of only a tiny few that have looked at what happened to manufacturing workers years after they were laid off.